makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 2. you can declare it with a **YAML** file

 ::: tip
-The *DbToolsBundle* does not only work with Doctrine Entities to anonymize data.
+*DbToolsBundle* does not only work with Doctrine Entities to anonymize data.
 You can use it with *any* database, all you need is a DBAL connection.

 In such case, the [YAML configuration](../configuration#anonymization) is the only available option.
 :::

-If Doctrine ORM is enabled, the *DbToolsBundle* will automatically look for attributes on your entities.
+If Doctrine ORM is enabled, *DbToolsBundle* will automatically look for attributes on your entities.
 If you want to use YAML configuration, look at the [Bundle Configuration section](../configuration#anonymization) to see how to configure it.